alfonsogomez28/ELK-install-automation/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump-Box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to this machine is only allowed from the configured IP address:
 -

 Machines within the network can only be accessed by the Jump-Box machine.